nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 1. You will now be able to see how the lesson pricing has been updated to what you have requested.

 ### 4.3: Adding a student to a lesson
-Now that you have set up the lesson _History 1_, let us add one of your existing students who wishes to enrol in the class, Alex Yeoh.
+Now that you have set up the lesson _History 1_, let us add one of your existing students who wishes to enrol in the class, Roy Balakrishnan.
 You can do this in TutorAid by following the steps below:

-1. Key in `add -sl s/1 l/2` into the Command Box and press ENTER.
+1. Key in `add -sl s/6 l/2` into the Command Box and press ENTER.

-    > :bulb: The numbers `1` and `2` in the command above refer to the indices of Alex Yeoh and _History 1_ in the Student and Lesson Panels respectively.
+    > :bulb: The numbers `6` and `2` in the command above refer to the indices of Roy and _History 1_ in the Student and Lesson Panels respectively.
 For more information, you can refer to the detailed documentation for [adding a student to a lesson](#adding-students-to-lessons-add--sl).

-1. You should now be able to see that in the Student Panel, the lesson _History 1_ has been added to the list of lessons taken by Alex Yeoh's.
-Similarly, in the Lesson Panel, you will be able to see that Alex Yeoh has been added to the list of students attending _History 1_.
+1. You should now be able to see that in the Student Panel, the lesson _History 1_ has been added to the list of lessons taken by Roy.
+Similarly, in the Lesson Panel, you will be able to see that Roy has been added to the list of students attending _History 1_.

 ### 4.4: Adding a progress note for a student
 {:.no_toc}